FAQ

 Can the NPU run multiple models at the same time?

 Yes.
-The DEEPX Runtime supports concurrent model execution on the DX-M1.
+The DEEPX runtime supports concurrent model execution on the DX-M1.
 Aggregate throughput is bounded by total NPU compute and the 4 GB on-chip memory footprint.
 Plan memory first, then latency.

 What is the maximum model size the NPU can load?